 9. “I’m not important”

-It is absolutely ok to feel insecure every now and then, it can come from one reflecting on general things, or it can come from something that one’s partner did once or twice.
-Since we’re fragile, and very sensitive beings, feelings of insecurities every now and then are somewhat acceptable levels.
+It is ok to feel insecure now and then, it can come from one reflecting on general things, or it can come from something that one’s partner did once or twice.
+Since we’re fragile, and very sensitive beings, feelings of insecurities now and then are somewhat acceptable levels.
 In a toxic relationship, it’s the contrary:

 - The insecurity comes from constant calling names, insulting the other through sarcasm, or other forms of expressing oneself.